ayushmittal77/genai/ARSummarizer/README.md

 ```
 The server will start, and you can access the application at http://127.0.0.1:8000/.

-### 7. Run API Tests
+### 9. Get the Summary for your file
-To run the API call test, execute the following command, specifying the file path:
+To run the API call, execute the following command, specifying the file path:
 ```bash
 python summarize_app/tests/api_call.py <FILE_PATH>
 ```
 Replace <FILE_PATH> with the path to the file you want to use for the API call.
+Only .pdf and .docx files are supported for now.

 ## Contributing
 If you wish to contribute to this project, please follow these steps: